tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 2. To test further, change to a permitted location (e.g. East US) and try again.
 This time, the virtual network should be created without issue.

-    >[!NOTE]
-    >Recall that an initiative assignment was made earlier to deny the creation of resources that do not meet the organizational naming conventions.
+    >**Note**: Recall that an initiative assignment was made earlier to deny the creation of resources that do not meet the organizational naming conventions.
 If you had attempted to create a virtual networking without `-vnet` in its name, the creation of the resource would have been denied by the initiative assignment and its associated configuration.

 #### Subtask 4: Test the naming convention policy <!-- omit in toc -->